 These terms are often used interchangeably for teenagers, adolescents, adolescence, and puberty, but there are significant differences.
 Teenagers and adolescents are similar terms and refer to the same span of years of age.
 However, adolescence is when youth engage in the developmental tasks of adolescence.
 Girls experience puberty as a sequence of events, but their pubertal changes usually begin before boys of the same age.
 Each girl is different and may progress through these changes differently.
 There are specific stages of development that girls go through when developing secondary sexual characteristics.
 The teenage years bring many changes, not only physically but also mentally and socially.
 Children in these years increase their ability to think abstractly, make plans, and set long-term goals.

-There are over one billion adolescents between the ages of 10 and 19, accounting for about 20 percent of the world's total population.
+There are over one billion adolescents between 10 and 19, accounting for about 20 percent of the world's population.
 More than 85 percent of these young people live in the developing world!